California State Transportation Agency (CalSTA)

+Omishakin came to Caltrans following eight years as Deputy Commissioner with the Tennessee Department of Transportation (TDOT).
+There, he successfully established environmental and multimodal local and national groundbreaking planning policies and programs, including a new Multimodal Access Grant program and new Office of Community Transportation.
 Prior to that, he served as Director of Healthy Living Initiatives in the Nashville Mayor’s Office.
-In that capacity, he led development of Metro Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design.
-This included spearheading creation of two bicycle sharing programs.
+In that capacity, he led development of Metro Nashville’s Complete Streets Policy and helped establish a more balanced approach to transportation planning and design for the city.
+This included spearheading the creation of two bicycle sharing programs.

-Born in Knoxville, Tenn., Omishakin and his wife have two children.
-He is completing a PhD in Engineering Management from the University of Tennessee, Knoxville; has a Master’s degree in Urban and Regional Planning from Jackson State University; and a bachelor’s of arts in Engineering Technology from Mississippi Valley State University.
+Born in Knoxville, Tennessee, Secretary Omishakin and his wife have two children.
+He has a Ph.D. in Engineering Management from the University of Tennessee, Knoxville; a master’s degree in Urban and Regional Planning from Jackson State University; and a Bachelor of Arts in Engineering Technology from Mississippi Valley State University.